Shadowsych/jphp/README.md

+# Overview
+JPHP (or Java PHP) is a Java-based application that makes HTTP POST/GET responses between Java and PHP simpler.

-# jphp
+# Documentation
-An API to make Java and PHP server-side integration simpler.